SimonBiggs/scriptedforms/README.md

 the features of scriptedforms work.

-A section of that form is shown below as a screenshot:
+A section of that form is shown below as a screenshot: own file in your current directory.
+Call it quick-start.md.
 <p align="center">
   <img src="./screenshots/detailed.png">
 </p>